 Who really wants to read pages and pages of help information for a command when much of it is

-Get-Command -Name Get-NetAdapter -Syntax
+Get-Command -Name Get-NetAdapter -Syntax gcm Get-NetAdapter -Syntax

 All of the syntax that’s returned means something.
 Square brackets means optional unless it’s two square brackets together and that means it accepts more than one value.

 I can see that Get-NetAdapter has three parameter sets.